wangyu09/exkaldi-rt/README.md

 3. Improve the Packet to carry more infomation not only the data.

-4. It is able to connect components parallelly to perform multiple tasks.
+4. It is able to connect components parallelly to perform multiple tasks (under designing).

 ## Installation